johnmcfarlane/papers/c++/error-handling.md

   such as International Standard ISO/IEC 14882:2020(E), technical specifications, etc..
 * provider: implementer of the toolchain used to build the program
-* user: the program author(s)
+* user: the program developer(s)
 * violation by user: undefined behaviour

-Note: while this document focuses on run-time disappointment, authors are encouraged to use static typing to surface defects earlier in the development process.
+Note: while this document focuses on run-time disappointment, developers are encouraged to use static typing to surface defects earlier in the development process.

 ### Toolchain Contract